2018 Toronto van attack: Attack

-During the confrontation, the driver of the van repeatedly drew his hand from his back pocket and pointed a wallet toward the officer as if it were a pistol.
-Lam ordered the driver to drop to the ground, while the driver tried repeatedly to provoke the officer to kill him, demanding he be shot "in the head!" when the officer warned him he may be shot.
-Lam then went to his cruiser and turned off its siren.
-As the driver and Lam advanced towards each other, the officer recognized that the object in the driver's hand was not a gun, holstered his pistol, and took out his baton to avoid the use of unnecessary lethal force.
-The driver then dropped the object from his hand, lay down on the ground and surrendered to Lam.
-He was arrested at 1:32 p.m.

 Victims

 Nine people died at the scene.
-The same evening, at 8:15 p.m., the Toronto Police Service announced that a tenth person had died.
+That same evening, at 8:15 p.m., the Toronto Police Service announced that a tenth person had died.
 An eleventh person died on October 28, 2021, after being paralyzed from the neck down and never leaving the hospital.
 The dead, aged 22 to 94, consisted of nine women and two men, including two South Korean nationals and a Jordanian national.

 Fifteen others, ten women and five men aged 21 to 90, were injured.
 They included three citizens of South Korea, an Iranian national, and a Russian national.

 Aftermath

-The Toronto subway and bus services in the area were immediately closed or rerouted by the Toronto Transit Commission (TTC).
+In the immediate aftermath of the attack, the Toronto Transit Commission (TTC) shut down subway service on the Toronto subway's North York Centre station and diverted bus routes serving the area.
+For over 24 hours, police cordoned off sections of Yonge Street to conduct a forensic investigation, forcing civic buildings in the area to close.
 Parts of Yonge Street were cordoned off until late on April 24, 2018, for the police investigation.
-Civic buildings in the area were closed late April 23 and remained closed throughout April 24.
-Area businesses were allowed to remain open, but in areas of pedestrian deaths, those fronting on Yonge Street were allowed access from only the rear entrances.
-Many businesses in the most affected areas chose to close down for all of April 24, while some opened at different times of the afternoon of April 24.
-The area was fully open and transit services resumed by April 25.
+Civic buildings in the area were closed, and while local businesses were not mandated to close, those fronting the sites of pedestrian deaths were restricted to rear-entry access.

-Security was heightened around a meeting of G7 security ministers being held in Toronto in advance of the 44th G7 summit in La Malbaie, Quebec.
-The ministers were briefed on the attack shortly after it occurred and the day after the attack, the meeting's agenda included discussion on "soft targets", terrorism and social media, and online youth radicalization.
+Security was tighened around a meeting of G7 security ministers being held in Toronto in advance of the 44th G7 summit in La Malbaie, Quebec.
+Ministers were briefed on the tragedy, which prompted them to add discussions on soft targets, terrorism and social media, and online youth radicalization.
 The incident was included in the 2018 Public Report on the Terrorism Threat to Canada.

-Faisal Hussain, perpetrator of the 2018 Toronto shooting had also developed an interest in inceldom prior to his attack but police found no evidence of radicalization.
+Faisal Hussain, perpetrator of the 2018 Toronto shooting, had also developed an interest in inceldom prior to his attack, but police found no evidence of radicalization.